 5. A brief email from the applicant’s head in support of the application

-Deadline is November 30th for consideration for an HRG Fellowship for the next academic year.
+The deadline is October 31st, 2021 for consideration for an HRG Fellowship for the next academic year.

 Scholarships and Awards